NSO-developer/nso-gitbook/nokia-sros_nc/README-ned-settings.md

       been configured.

+    - transaction revert-with-rollback enable <true|false> (default false)

+      Enable revert functionality by executing the MD-CLI rollback command.

+    - transaction revert-with-rollback disable-reverse-diff <true|false> (default false)

+      When revert-with-rollback is enabled, disable the request for a reverse diff.
+This can improve NSO performance since reverse diff calculation is typically resource-intensive.
+Note that disabling the reverse diff removes the ability for the NED to fall back to the standard NETCONF revert operation.

     - transaction annotate-commit <enum> (default disabled)

       Enable support for annotating the commit on SROS devices through NSO.
 When this option is